Crème caramel

-Crème caramel (/fr/), flan, caramel pudding, condensed milk pudding, or caramel custard is a custard dessert with a layer of clear caramel sauce.
+Crème caramel (/fr/, lit.
+'Caramel Cream'), crème renversée, caramel pudding, condensed milk pudding, or caramel custard is a custard dessert with a layer of clear caramel sauce.
+Some popular variants of this dish are called flan in Spanish-speaking countries, in the US, and in parts of southeast Asia.

 History

 Custard has a long documented history, but crème caramel or flan in its modern form, with soft caramel on top, and prepared and cooked using a bain-marie, is first documented in La cuisinière provençale by Jean Baptiste Reboul published in 1897.

 In the late 20th century, crème caramel was common in European restaurants.
 The food historian Alan Davidson speculates that this may have been because the dish could be prepared in bulk, in advance.

 Etymology

 In this context, crème in French means 'custard'.
 The names crème (caramel) renversée (French) and crema volteada (Spanish) allude to the custard being turned over to be served.

 Both crème caramel and flan are French names; however, flan has come to have different meanings in different regions.

 In Spanish-speaking countries (and often in the United States), crème caramel is known as flan.
 This was originally a Spanish-language usage.
 However, in North America the word is now best known in Latin American contexts; the other meaning is less common.
 Elsewhere, including in Britain, the English word flan means a type of tart somewhat like a quiche.

-The Modern English word flan comes from French flan, from Old French flaon, in turn from Medieval Latin fladonem, derived from the Old High German flado, a sort of flat cake, probably from an Indo-European root for 'flat' or 'broad'.